rosieett/coffeeHubot/README.md

 [hubot]: http://hubot.github.com
 [generator-hubot]: https://github.com/github/generator-hubot

+### Command the coffeebot

+The coffeebot is built to help recommend or decide a coffee order for you.

+If you're tired, tell the coffeebot!
+It will tell you what might help.

+Mentioning @hubot-2 and "can I order a" will wake up it's ordering function so you can order exactly what you want (as long as it's hot coffee, iced coffee, latte, or tea).

+If you don't know what you want but you know how you're feeling (for example: cold, floral, hot, etc), mentioning the coffeebot will help you find a drink per your feeling.
+Mention the hubot and then say "I'd like something..." and insert your feeling.

+Can't decide?
+Tell the coffeebot "Order something for me" and it'll randomly create a coffee order for you!

 ### Running coffeebot Locally

 You can test your hubot by running the following, however some plugins will not